| | |

 Instructions

-• Preheat the oven to 425 F. Lightly oil a baking pan or spray it with nonstick cooking spray.
+• Preheat the oven to 425 F. Lightly oil a baking sheet or spray it with nonstick cooking spray.

 • Trim the cauliflower and cut it into florets.

-• In a bowl, whisk the olive oil with the lemon juice, pressed garlic, salt, pepper, and parsley.
+• In a bowl, whisk together olive oil, minced garlic, lemon zest, kosher salt, and pepper.
 Add the cauliflower florets and toss to coat.

-• Transfer the cauliflower to the prepared baking pan.
+• Transfer the cauliflower to the prepared baking sheet.

-• Serve the roasted cauliflower with a garnish of chopped parsley or a scattering of shredded or grated Parmesan cheese.
+• Serve the roasted cauliflower with a garnish of grated Parmesan cheese if desired.

 Nutrition